-Potatoes can be part of your healthful diet plan, especially when eaten with the skin on.
-They’re a source of fibre and potassium, and are naturally fat free.
-Indulge guilt-free with these delicious, simple and modern potato recipes featuring important nutrients for a healthy lifestyle.
+Potatoes can be part of a healthy, balanced diet, especially when eaten with the skin on.
+They’re a source of fibre and potassium and are naturally fat-free.
+Try these delicious, simple and modern potato recipes featuring important nutrients for a healthy lifestyle.

 In fact, they’re pretty amazing!
 Potatoes pack quite a nutritional punch, seeing as they are naturally fat-free, a great source of fibre, source of potassium, salt free, low in sugar and naturally saturated-fat free.

 This campaign was originally produced in the framework of a programme co-financed by the European Union